digime/digime-sdk-ios/docs/docsets/.docset/Contents/Resources/Documents/guides/Scope.md

 ## Defining `DMEScope`

-`DMEScope` is comprised of two properties. `timeRanges` is a list of `DMETimeRange` objects (more on this below) to limit the breadth of time for which applicable data will be returned. `context` is set automatically and cannot be overridden.
+`DMEScope` is comprised of three properties. `timeRanges` is a list of `DMETimeRange` objects (more on this below) to limit the breadth of time for which applicable data will be returned. `serviceGroups` is a list of `DMEServiceGroup` objects, which nests it's own list of `DMEServiceType` objects, nesting `DMEObjectType` objects; this is also detailed below. `context` is set automatically and cannot be overridden.

-### `DMETimeRange`:
+### _Scoping by time range_:

 `DMETimeRange` has 3 properties. `fromDate`, `toDate` and `last`.
 These are all optional but **at least one is required.**